Already Booked? Briefing Room

 The clock is ticking down, so we are putting a checkpoint here in the road for you so as to make sure you have everything you need, and to make sure you are prepared physically, mentally, gear-wise, and so as to anticipate and have level expectations of the challenges and experiences that await you ahead.

 In the Congo, travel, life, and daily needs are much much more difficult, challenging, amazingly more expensive, and unpredictable than they are anywhere else in Africa, let alone the world.
-This region, including also Angola and a bit of C.A.R., is not only the most expensive, obstructionist, bureaucratic, and most difficult for business and travel in Africa, but the entire world.
+This region is not only the most expensive, obstructionist, bureaucratic, and most difficult for business and travel in Africa, but the entire world.
 Travel here, beyond yours, ours, the locals’, and even the president’s control, is subject to some if not all of the below:

 Delays, Cancellations, and Breakdowns of Vehicles, Services, Electricity, and Communications

-Tropical Weather which halts or at least obstructs plans and transport
+Tropical Weather which halts or at least obstructs plans and transport.
+Strange characters who fled the west or who are daring but dangerous tourists.

-Extortion and Solicitation for Bribes of our staff and crew from Officials and Villagers
+Extortion and Solicitation for Bribes of our staff and crew from Officials and Villagers, especially in little visited regions on route changes.

-High Difficulty in Getting Good Food and Logistics in the Interior ; Unsanitary street food.
+High Difficulty in Getting Good Food and Logistics in the Interior ; Unsanitary street food & water ; Portage dependent on pace of slowest porters.

 Some other countries in Africa share some of these difficulties, but none of them to remotely the same extent as the Congo.
 Travel in Africa does not prepare you for travel in this part of Africa.
 Accommodation and tourism value in Congo, though hugely expensive, never and cannot yield the same value as the selections and professional safari circuits for value-prices found in veterans like Tanzania and South Africa.
 Expectations should be accordant with this.
 There is no such thing as 5 star, anywhere here, in the interior.
-There is also really no such thing as budget travel, though CTT’s mission is to make that possible this year and in the coming years.
+There is also really no such thing as budget travel, though CTT’s mission is to make it more affordable and routine in some tour routes and in the coming years.

 You are advised to bring additional personal kit including but not limited to: